Evolutionary dynamics in repeated optional games: Equilibrium analysis for repeated optional PGGs

-The strategy $AoN$, which gives rise to persistent cooperation in repeated compulsory PGGs~\cite{Pinheiro2014,Hilbe2017}, is a special case of the strategies in the ninth row in Supplementary Table \ref{tab:cooperation}.
+The strategy $AoN$, which gives rise to persistent cooperation in repeated compulsory PGGs~\cite{Pinheiro2014,Hilbe2017}, is a special case of the strategies in the ninth row in Supplementary Fig.~\ref{Sfig:feasiblerangecooperation}\textbf{a}.
 It becomes an equilibrium if

-We rank all strategies in Supplementary Table \ref{tab:cooperation} according to the threshold above which they become equilibria when $\sigma<(n-1)c/(n+1)$.
-Surprisingly, we find that two classes of strategies, namely $OD$-$TFT$ and $DO$-$OFT$ (the seventh and eighth rows in Supplementary Table \ref{tab:cooperation}), become equilibria with a lower threshold than $AoN$.
-They become equilibria if
+We plot the feasible region of the multiplication factor $r$ and the payoff for opt-out $\sigma$ for each strategy in Supplementary Fig.~\ref{Sfig:feasiblerangecooperation}\textbf{a} to form an equilibrium, as shown in Supplementary Fig.~\ref{Sfig:feasiblerangecooperation}\textbf{b}.
+Surprisingly, we find three classes of strategies, namely $OD$-$TFT$, $DO$-$OFT$ and $OD$-$TFT_C$ (the sixth to eighth rows in Supplementary Fig.~\ref{Sfig:feasiblerangecooperation}\textbf{a}), which become equilibria with a lower threshold for the multiplication factor $r$ than $AoN$.
+The region where $OD$-$TFT$, $DO$-$OFT$ and $OD$-$TFT_C$ are equilibrium while $AoN$ is not is

-Evolutionary analysis shows that the dynamic process visits $OD$-$TFT$ and $DO$-$OFT$ more than $90\%$ of the time, though the probability that a randomly selected pure reactive strategy belongs to $OD$-$TFT$ and $DO$-$OFT$ is only $0.8\%$.
-This indicates that $OD$-$TFT$ and $DO$-$OFT$ contribute to the high level of cooperation in repeated optional PGGs.
-The advantage of $OD$-$TFT$ and $DO$-$OFT$ is shown in the following corollary. \begin{corollary} In a repeated optional public goods game with $1<r<n$ and $0<\sigma<\frac{(n-1)c}{n+1}$, $OD$-$TFT$ and $DO$-$OFT$ become subgame perfect equilibria with a lower threshold than $AoN$. \end{corollary}
+Evolutionary analysis shows that the dynamic process visits $OD$-$TFT$, $DO$-$OFT$ and $OD$-$TFT_C$ more than $96\%$ of the time, though the probability that a randomly selected pure reactive strategy belongs to $OD$-$TFT$, $DO$-$OFT$ and $OD$-$TFT_C$ is only $0.78\%$.
+Combined with ``knock-out experiments'' as shown in Fig. 4 in the main text, we find that $OD$-$TFT$, $DO$-$OFT$ and $OD$-$TFT_C$ contribute to the high level of cooperation in repeated optional PGGs.
+The advantage of $OD$-$TFT$, $DO$-$OFT$ and $OD$-$TFT_C$ is shown in the following corollary. \begin{corollary} In a repeated optional public goods game with $1<r<n$ and $0<\sigma<(r-1)c$, $OD$-$TFT$, $DO$-$OFT$ and $OD$-$TFT_C$ become subgame perfect equilibria while $AoN$ does not if